Meet the Team

 An avid connector, Alice is passionate and committed to promoting a healthily engaged community - focussed on the common good for all.
 She's dedicated to the co-creation of space that will deepen relationships, honor community wisdom, build trust, and promote collective collaboration.
 Alice believes we all are leaders with unique gifts to share.

 Alice is a huge advocate for CEL's vision - a world that thrives together and aligns her free time to do just that.
-She was recently appointed to Pierce County Commission for Refugee and Immigrant Affairs, Washington State Public Health Advisory Board, and formerly appointed on the King County Developmental Disability Board.
+She co-chairs the Washington State Public Health Advisory Board, Pierce County Commission for Refugee and Immigrant Affairs, and was formerly appointed on the King County Developmental Disability Board.
 She supports the Prison Scholar Fund and is a member of the Eastside Race and Leadership Coalition.
 Alice is always open to exploring new opportunities that compliment her schedule.

 Chief Executive Officer